73 new COVID-19 positives, hundreds of new vaccinations reported in Rowan - Salisbury Post

 Group three

 Gov. Roy Cooper on Wednesday announced the state would move into group three vaccinations on Feb.
-24, starting with people working in child care or in preK-12 schools.
+24, starting with people working in child care or in pre-K through 12th grade schools.
 Other frontline essential workers in group three can be vaccinated starting March 10.

 Those who can be vaccinated starting March 10 will include people who work in stores selling groceries and medicine, who work for manufacturers making medical supplies or products needed for food and agriculture supply chains, in food and agriculture, in government and community services and in transportation.